 The quirky aspect of The Patch is that it's been created around a Victorian railway carriage!
 This was put in place as simple holiday accommodation in the late 1920s or early 1930s.
 Over the years a house has grown up and encapsulated the old carriage, and it's now a homely self-catering chalet bungalow with four bedrooms, and a large private garden with parking.

 The Patch is well off the beaten track at Snettisham Beach on the north west coast of Norfolk, between Kings Lynn and Hunstanton.
-It's on a unique stretch of coast facing west towards The Wash and the great North Sea - and (another quirky aspect!) enjoys the title of Norfolk's Sunset Coast - well -earned, as we often enjoy some of the most spectacular sunsets imaginable.
+It's on a unique stretch of the east coast, facing west towards The Wash and the great North Sea - and (another quirky aspect!) enjoys the title of Norfolk's Sunset Coast - well -earned, as we often enjoy some of the most spectacular sunsets imaginable.